Elliptic complex on the Grassmannian of oriented 2-planes: Preliminaries

-Let us assume that $F$ is the tangent bundle $TM$ of a Riemannian manifold $(M,g_M)$.
-The Levi-Civita connection determines a principal connection $\omega$ on $\cP$.
-If $M$ admits a spin structure $\tilde\cP\ra M$ with a lift $t:\tilde\cP\ra\cP$, then $t^\ast\omega$ is a principal connection $\tilde\cP$.
-This is the canonical spin principal connection induced by the Levi-Civita.
+Let us now assume that $g_M$ is a Riemannian metric on $M$ and that $F=TM$.
+The Levi-Civita connection can be viewed as a principal connection $\omega$ on $\cP$.
+If $M$ admits a spin structure $\tilde\cP\ra M$ with a lift $t:\tilde\cP\ra\cP$, then $t^\ast\omega$ is the canonical spin principal connection induced by the Levi-Civita.